SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

         pip install "pytest >= 4.6" pytest-cov==2.12.1
         ```

-        but there of course exists other solutions as well.
+        but there of course exist other solutions as well.

 This ends the module on setting up virtual environments.
 While the methods mentioned in the exercises are great ways
-to construct requirements files automatically, sometimes it is just easier to manually sit down and create the files as you
+to construct requirement files automatically, sometimes it is just easier to sit down and manually create the files, as you
 in that way ensure that only the most necessary requirements are installed when creating a new environment.